more

 - Puzzle Hunts

-- I participate in Mystery Hunt (and many smaller hunts) with NES, a team composed of many former and current residents of Next House (where I lived in undergrad).
-I do hunts because they’re fun events to think hard about incredibly unproductive things and also I get to hang out with fun people.
+- I participate in Mystery Hunt (and many smaller hunts) with NES, a team composed of many former and current residents of Next House (my undergraduate dorm).
+I do hunts because they’re fun events to think hard about incredibly unproductive things were there is an answer to find, and also just to reconnect with friends.

 - Crosswords

-- Relatedly, in 2022, I finally subscribed to NYT Games and began doing the crossword daily.
-At this point, I can solve them without needing any hints, but still working on bringing down my averages to near-competition level :P
+- In 2022, I finally subscribed to NYT Games and began doing the crossword daily.
+At this point, I can solve them without needing any hints, but still working on bringing down my averages to competition level :P

 - Deep Discussions